Montserrat national football team: Coaching history

+Players

 Current squad

-The following players were called up to the squad for the 2022–23 CONCACAF Nations League B matches against Guyana on 5 June 2022, Haiti on 7 June 2022 and Guyana on 12 and 14 June 2022.
+The following players were called up to the squad for the 2026 FIFA World Cup qualification matches against Belize on 4 June 2025 and Guyana on 10 June.

-Caps and goals correct as of 12 June 2022, after the game against Haiti.
+Caps and goals correct as of 10 June 2025, after the game against Guyana.

 Recent call-ups

 The following players have been called up to the Montserrat squad in the last 12 months.